EmicoEcommerce/Magento-APSB22-48-Security-Patches/README.md

+**!!We're still analyzing the released patch and are in no means sure that these patches cover the entire solution for the newly found security vulnerabilities, use at your own risk.
+The best way to keep your Magento shop secure is to upgrade to the latest version.!!**

 # Security patches for APSB22-48

 This repository contains Magento 2 Patch Files for the recently found security issues on 12-10-2022.